 Save Valuable Real Estate

 Scanning patient charts clears out the large amount of space that was previously for storage.
-In turn, it creates a new opportunity to use it for more productive purposes, including adding more rooms for patient care.
+In turn, it creates a new opportunity to use it for more productive purposes, including adding more room for patient care.

 Simplify Data Backups

-Besides a backup server, internet-based storage systems can also be used to back up medical records to the cloud.
+Internet-based storage systems can also be used to back up medical records to the cloud.

 Reduce Errors Caused by Handwriting

-Looking to Adopt Paperless Patient Charts?
+Looking to Scan Your Medical Charts?